Surgically Correct Bite Problems and Misalignment

 - Chronic jaw pain

 - Breathing issues

-Jaw surgery can dramatically improve your quality of life and condition of your bite by correcting the position of your jaws.
-It can help eliminate discomfort as well as
+Jaw surgery can dramatically improve your health and quality of life by correcting the position of your jaws.
+It can help eliminate discomfort as well as provide the following benefits:

 - Improve breathing ability

 Corrective jaw surgery is a collaborative effort between our office and your orthodontist.
 This teamwork allows us to provide you with optimal—and even life-changing—results.
 We will discuss in detail every aspect of treatment at your first appointment to ensure you understand what to expect.
 We will take 3D CBCT scans of your face and mouth, as well as discuss your anesthesia and sedation options.

 The process usually begins with braces.
 Your orthodontist will help your teeth shift into their proper position, which helps prepare your jaws for surgery.
 Typically, the braces must be worn for 18–24 months.

 In the middle of your orthodontic treatment, our team will perform your surgical procedure.
 While you are under sedation, your oral surgeon will carefully separate your jaws and reposition them to be properly aligned, using small screws and plates to keep them in place.
 After treatment, your jaws will take several months to heal, but you will slowly notice improvements in your ability to speak, eat, smile, and breathe.

 Hear From Orthognathic Surgery Patients

 These patients can tell you about the firsthand experience undergoing orthognathic surgery at our office.